igorski/efflux-tracker/README.md

  * _editor-module_ used to keep track of variables used for writing and editing patterns
  * _history-module_ used to keep track of mutation history to provide undo/redo functionality
- * _instrument-module_ provides a store to save, load and edit instruments
+ * _instrument-module_ provides a store to save, load and edit preset instruments (to be reused across songs)
- * _midi-module_ used to link MIDI hardware to the application (currently Google Chromeo nly)
+ * _midi-module_ used to link MIDI hardware to the application (currently Google Chrome only)
  * _selection-module_ used to keep track of selections made in the pattern editor
  * _settings-module_ used to maintain persistent configurations
  * _song-module_ provides a store to save, load and edit songs